 Run space

-The run is the outdoor space where your chickens spend much time walking and roaming.
-Ideally, every chicken needs 10-15 square feet of outdoor space; however, there is no harm in making it larger.
+The run is the fenced outdoor space where your chickens spend time walking and roaming.
+Ideally, the bird’s outdoor exercise area should be at least 10 square feet per chicken.
+However, there is no harm in making it larger.
+If the area is too small the chickens will eat down all greens and create a bared down dirt pen.

 Providing your chicken with adequate space is vital to keeping them happier and healthier.
 If you can afford plenty of room for your birds, make sure it is not in exchange for safety, especially if you live in a region where predators are common.
-In other words, a bigger space is only better when safe.
+You can also try a chicken coop size calculator if you need more options.

 Factors that go into determining how much space your chickens need

-If you are new to poultry keeping and are building your very first coop, here are factors to guide you in determining the amount of space your chicken need:
+If you are new to poultry keeping and are building your very first coop, here are factors to guide you in determining the amount of space your chicken needs:

 - Size of your chickens: The breed and size of your chickens is the first thing you must pay attention to when determining how much space your flock needs.
-Chickens are usually grouped into small, standard, and large-sized breeds, where each category has its minimum space requirements.
-You need to settle on the chicken breed you’d most like to raise and then work from that point.
+Chickens are usually grouped into bantam (miniature), standard, and large-sized breeds, where each category has its minimum space requirements.
+You need to settle on the chicken breed you’d like to raise and work from that point.

 - Temperament: Not all chicken breeds are docile; some are very aggressive and will often attack peers for various reasons.
 For this reason, research the breed you want to keep and get to know if they can live in harmony together and even with other breeds.
 Some flocks will need a bigger space where each chicken can have personal space and must be carefully monitored as they can fight even when least expected.
 It is best to give aggressive breeds more space than recommended.
-Docile breeds, on the other hand, can live harmoniously in more-confined spaces.
+Docile breeds, on the other hand, can live harmoniously in more confined spaces.
+Mixing different breeds with unique traits will also take more planning.

 - Weather: To the surprise of those new to the chicken-keeping hobby, the local climate can impact the coop space you need to offer each bird.
 If you live in a region where your chicken can roam outdoors year-round, you will likely be okay with a smaller coop, just enough for your flock.
-On the other hand, if you live in a colder region where winter poses a severe threat to the survival of your chicken, a relatively larger coop will be best.
+On the other hand, if you live in a colder region where winter poses a severe threat to the survival of your chicken, a relatively larger coop will be best to provide the chickens with more space to move around while inside.

 - Broodiness: Some chicken breeds, like Orpingtons, are well-known for broodiness.
-While this doesn’t impact coop size, you may need more nesting boxes to ensure egg production goes uninterrupted should some hens opt to sit.
+Because broody chickens will spend most of their time in the nesting box, you may need more boxes to ensure egg production goes uninterrupted should some hens opt to sit.
+However, it would be best to have a dedicated area for the broody hen to sit on her eggs.
+Other flock members can be very aggressive to new hatchlings.

 Chickens like to be active, so balancing these factors can help ensure you offer them a cozy, healthy environment.
 Above all, beware that the maximum space you can devote to the coop and run space can limit the number of chickens you can keep.